CurveDocs/curve-docs/docs/fees/FeeDistributor.md

     !!!info
         For off-chain integrators, this function can be called as though it were a view method in order to check the claimable amount.

-        Every veCRV related action (locking, extending a lock, increasing the locktime) increments a user’s veCRV epoch.
+        Every veCRV related action (locking, extending a lock, increasing the lock time) increments a user’s veCRV epoch.
 A call to claim will consider at most 50 user epochs.
 For accounts that performed many veCRV actions, it may be required to call claim more than once to receive the fees.
 In such cases it can be more efficient to use `claim_many`.

     ??? quote "Source code"